readdy/readdy_documentation/readdy_documentation/_workshop_sessions/wednesday.md

 As this might take a while, you will want to observe how long the whole process takes, which is done here using `tqdm`.

 Do the same for the case of no interaction, i.e. set `interaction=False` and gather the results in another list `ts_noint`.

+_ProTip:_ To save computation time, run this second case in a copy of your notebook (i.e. at the same time) and save the resulting list `ts_noint` into a pickle file, which you can read in in the original notebook.

 For both cases `interaction=True` and `interaction=False`, calculate the distribution of first passage times, i.e. plot a histogram of the lists you constructed using `plt.hist()`.
 Use `bins=np.logspace(0,2,20)` and `density=True`.